 The contemporary styling of the shield symbolizes the university's blend of academic tradition and modern learning.
-The year, 1927, marks the university's founding.
 Inside the shield are two Cs that balance each other and form a circle.
 The circle is a symbol of knowledge.
 Above the circle is a square that symbolizes the moment when knowledge is gained through learning.